vityevato/beardie/README.md

 - [Swinsian](https://swinsian.com)

 ### Supported Sonos players (in beta)
-Supports Sonos player, which are detected in local network.
+Supports Sonos players, which are detected in local network.

 ### Supported Browsers